10xcodecamp/app-design-resources/README.md

 #### One color

 Start designing your app, using only one color.
-Everything should be black/dark-gray or white or your primary color.
-The primary color should be used on buttons, links, and other UI.
+Everything should be black/dark-gray text on a white background with your primary color used on buttons, links, and other UI.
 You can add more later, but make a functioning app with only one color to start.

 #### Resist the urge to put everything in a box